kamorin/DHCPig/README.md

 Note: *I am too lazy to write my own README - most of the work was done by kamorin with more info added by me*

-Note2: *I hate global vars and I hate threading... and using global vars in combination with threading is like opening hells gates :) anyway as I forked this code I've adopted the style and will stick to it until I really have time to make this pep8 and rock solid.
-Please check my other repos for other DHCPv4/v6 implementations using a proper class layout or a statemachine.*

-Tags#: DHCP, IPv4, IPv6, exhaustion, pentesting, security, scapy
+Tags#: DHCP, IPv4, IPv6, exhaustion, pentest, fuzzing, security, scapy

 CHANGES
 -------